ElMassas/containerization/docs/create.md

 ```

-To build this image and run it, first create a file named `Dockerfile` in your current directory and execute this command in your terminal:
+To build this image and run it, first create a file named `Dockerfile` in your current project directory and execute this command in your terminal:

 `$ docker build -t my_python_cowsay . && docker run my_python_cowsay`